| | |

 Prep Work for Painting Vinyl Floors

 Thoroughly clean your floors.
-I started by cleaning the floor as good as I could with sweeping and mopping.
+I started by cleaning the floor as well as I could with sweeping and mopping.
 When the floor was dry, I swiffered it as well to get any stray dog hairs (because my doggy BFF likes to sit right beside me when I work.)

 Is your floor ugly?
 A stenciled floor is the perfect solution!
 You can paint that tired vinyl floor with the right precautions! #stenciledfloor #stenciled #paintedfloors #paintedvinyl